A solved game is a game whose outcome (win / draw / loss ) can be correctly predicted from the start position when each side plays optimally.

 There is only a finite number of possible go games, and so it can be solved.
 That is, one or more "best games for both players" can be found by looking at every possible game.

 However, on most board sizes we don't have enough time/computing power to realistically look at every game, so for these sizes the discussion is purely academic.

-Go without komi can be ultra-weakly solved and is a win or draw for black.
-Because if it was a win for white.
-(2nd player) Black could pass on his first move and then let White have the first move. (this is an illustration of the Strategy-stealing argument
+Go without komi can be ultra-weakly solved and is a win or draw for Black, because if it was a win for White (the 2nd player), Black could pass on his first move and then let White have the first move. (this is an illustration of the Strategy-stealing argument.

-But in normal go there is komi so this doesn't prove a bit.
-Also it doesn't help you to win the game.
+However, in normal go, there is komi so this doesn't prove anything and doesn't help one to win the game.

 The komi is to compensate White for not having the first move .
 If the compensation was correct and both players played optimally, then both players would end with the same number of points and so the game would end in a draw.
 This implies that the correct komi will be an integer (whole number without fractional part).

 Traditional it was the case that draws/ jigo were seen as a win of one of the players, and this has resulted that after komi was introduced the komi was made to include a fractional part to prevent draws.